 I'm sure I haven't described it terribly well.
 So, to help relate the mood of the project, below are: some sparse documentation of the event, along with excerpts from the invitation Jai and I assembled to bring other collaborators into the project, and a transcript from a meeting in which we discuss what we think we were doing.
 I hope it helps.

 Performance photos and video credited to Isabelle Hogenkamp, Ashby Marie Bland, David Lenz, Erin Elise Holland, and Patrick Bayly.

-Spirits (Dylan Languell and Douglas Reiger) dig pit to bury a snare drum on a terrace overlooking the estate.
+Spirits (Dylan Languell and Douglas Reiger) dig a pit to bury a snare drum on a terrace overlooking the estate.

 Nocturna (Eleanor Kipping), our fictional goddess, sacrificially shaving a Pollock-esque balding pattern into the Painter (Patrick Bayly) as an offering, while the Oracle (Jai Hamid Bashir) looks on from her ladder, a troupe of dancers led by the Priestess (Beau Rhee) circles, and Osiris (Farouk Oni) looks on.
 Music by Amr Sultan.

 Excerpts from the invitation sent to collaborators, containing previews of the following paintings and a manuscript of Jai's poetry, an overview of the project, and quite a few quotations.

 Big Beach Painting.
 Summer 2019. oil on canvas, unstretched.
 84" x 234"